Siege of Nice: Aftermath

 A French-Habsburg peace treaty was finally signed at Crépy on 18 September 1544, and a truce was signed between the Habsburg and the Ottomans on 10 November 1545.
 The Habsburg emperor Charles V agreed to recognize the new Ottoman conquests.
 A formal peace treaty was signed on 13 June 1547, after the death of Francis I.

-A local consequence of the siege was the reinforcement of the coast with defensive fortifications, especially the castles of Nice and Mont Alban, and the fort of Saint-Elme de Villefranche.
+A local consequence of the siege was the reinforcement of the coast with defensive fortifications, especially the castle of Nice and the Fort du mont Alban, and the fort of Saint-Elme de Villefranche.